 In detail, more than half of the total students were interested in full-time work, while 15 percent of them did part-time work.
 12 percent of graduates were unemployed.
 Moreover, there were 8 percent of full-time postgraduate workers, which was 4 percent lower than part-time workers.
 The least 5 percent of total students did part-time work+ postgraduate study.

-- The pie charts below show the online shopping sales for retail sectors in New Zealand in 2003 and 2013 Summarise the information by selecting and reporting the main features and make comparisons where relevant 78
+- The diagram below shows the manufacturing process for making sugar from sugarcane Summarise the information by selecting and reporting the main features and make comparisons where relevant